alanjames1987/Node.js-Best-Practices/README.md

 ### Validate that Callbacks are Callable

-As stated before Node uses a lot of callbacks.
-Node is also weakly typed.
+As stated before Node.js uses a lot of callbacks.
+Node.js is also weakly typed.
 The compiler allows any variable to be converted to any other data type.
 This lack of typing can cause one big problem.

 Only functions are callable.